ayushghosh-123/Ochi-website/README.md

 # Ochi animated website make by react.
-Hello everyone I make the animated websites of Ochi clone.
-I learn more about the css part and the animation also . keep visit my website .
+Hello everyone!
+I have created an animated website that is a clone of Ochi.
+I have learned a lot about CSS and animations in the process.
+Keep visiting my website for more updates!

 ---